Road closures and changes to bus routes as people urged to avoid Hebden Bridge after Burlees House and La Perla blaze

 Calderdale Council has urged residents and visitors to avoid Hebden Bridge town centre until further notice.

-The council has said that the following roads are closed: Old Gate junction of Market Streer and Bridge Gate of Keighley Road.
+The council has said that the following roads are closed: Old Gate junction of Market Street and Bridge Gate of Keighley Road.

 The following streets have now re-opened, Crown Street of Keighley Road/ Commercial Street, Albert Street of New Road and Hope Street of New Road.